e-rotaract/e-rotaract.github.io/_pages/street-kids.md

-# A huge thanks to each donor!
+# A Huge Thanks to Our Donors!

 <section id="stats">
   <div class="row">